 Appeals from the reconsideration level decision will put your claim before an Administrative Law Judge for a new determination, but with a much better chance of success on your claim.
 However, it can take up to 20 months from your reconsideration appeal to get a hearing before the judge in North Carolina.

 Do Social Security Disability claims typically get denied?

 70% or more of all initial social security disability claims are denied.
 Furthermore, if you appeal for reconsideration, you are likely to be denied a second time as well.
 It typically takes at least eight months to travel through these two levels of review, which is why you need a local, proven and qualified Raleigh disability lawyer on your case.

 Can I present other types of disability evidence besides medical records?

 Yes!
 You can have friends, family, physicians, teachers, and former employers write letters or testify on many subjects, including the severity of your functional limitations.
 The disability lawyers at Lennon, Camak & Bertics, PLLC can help you build your case.

 What happens after I am awarded disability benefits?

 You will begin to receive disability benefits once you are awarded them.
 However, the Social Security Administration periodically conducts continuing disability eligibility reviews for those already approved for disability benefits.
 Years after a claimant has been determined to be disabled, a review may be done to see if the claimant remains disabled.

-If you think you may qualify for disability benefits, contact the attorneys at Lennon, Camak & Bertics, PLLC, for a consultation.
+If you think you may qualify for disability benefits, contact the social security lawyers at Lennon, Camak & Bertics, PLLC for a consultation.
 We don’t charge a dollar until we win your case!